 For successful completion of the degree, all students must satisfy the general education requirements that are explained in the UMBC Undergraduate Catalog.

-For students who declared the major Fall 2012 or later, the required program courses for the Bachelor of Arts Degree are below.
+For students who declared the major between Fall 2012 and Spring 2020, the required program courses for the Bachelor of Arts Degree can be found here.

 - IS 202 – Systems Analysis Methods

 - IS 300 – Management Information Systems